jundalisay/sp/content/en/research/socrates/symposium/chapter-01.md

 {{< r a="Companion" >}}
 Then it must have been a long while ago.
-Who told you—did Socrates?
+Did Socrates tell you?
 {{< /r >}}